-The applicant completed his final teaching assistantship for a total of four semesters of undergraduate teaching during his time as a PhD student.
-He has received outstanding teaching evaluations in challenging courses including Statistics, Cognitive Neuroscience, Contemporary Neuroscience Methods.
-The applicant is receiving initial training in inclusive teaching through his TAship with Dr. Makeba Wilbourn (see letter of support).
+The applicant will complete his final teaching assistantship for a total of four semesters of undergraduate teaching during his time as a PhD student.
+He has already received excellent teaching evaluations in challenging courses including Statistics and Cognitive Neuroscience.
+He is currently a TA for very challenging Contemporary Neuroscience Methods course and the instructor has communicated that he is expecting excellent evaluations this semester, too.
 In order to further his lecturing and presentation skills, the applicant will present at research forums once a semester.
-Potential forums include: the Social Psychology Brown Bag in the Department of Psychology and Neuroscience, the Center for Cognitive Neuroscience Colloquium, or the Fugua Behavioral Lab in the business school at Duke.
+Potential forums include: the Social Psychology Brown Bag in the Department of Psychology and Neuroscience, the Center for Cognitive Neuroscience Colloquium, or the Fuqua Behavioral Lab in the business school at Duke.
 The applicant will also continue to be a primary mentor and co-mentor to undergraduate and full-time research assistants and undergraduate distinction students with Dr. Samanez-Larkin.
-The applicant will be primarily responsible for supervising one to two undergraduate honors students during each grant period academic year and will mentor an additional student from outside Duke in the Duke Psychology and Neuroscience summer REU which recruits URM students from outside of Duke (prioritizing applicants from HBCUs, HSIs, Native and Tribal Colleges, and smaller schools) to campus for 10 weeks.
-The applicant is committed to providing mentored junior URM researchers with valuable experience that will adequately prepare them for graduate studies.
-In addition to providing junior researchers with hands-on training, the applicant will meet with at least one junior researcher at least once each week for an hour to discuss progress during the academic year and summer.
+The applicant will be primarily responsible for supervising one to two undergraduate honors students during each grant period academic year and will mentor an additional student from outside Duke in the new Duke Psychology and Neuroscience summer REU which recruits students from outside of Duke (prioritizing applicants from HBCUs, HSIs, Native and Tribal Colleges, and smaller schools) to campus for 10 weeks.
+The applicant is committed to providing mentored junior researchers with valuable experience that will adequately prepare them for graduate studies.
+In addition to providing junior researchers with handson training, the applicant will meet with at least one junior researcher at least once each week for an hour to discuss progress during the academic year and summer.
 The applicant will have monthly meetings with Dr. Samanez-Larkin to discuss issues related to mentoring, such as supporting progress/productivity, building analytic thinking skills, and strengthening scientific writing skills.